 The country, composed of one large island and several small isles, is a self-governing commonwealth of the United States.
 Consequently, you do not need a passport and are not required to pass through customs.
 A vibrant mix of Taíno Indians, the original inhabitants of Puerto Rico, as well as descendants of Spanish conquerors and African slaves, the racially harmonious nation melds into a welcoming beacon for travelers around the world.

-San Juan, the 465-year-old capital and chief port, was conceived as a military fortress, constructed with sandstone blocks that are 20 feet thick in places in order to ward off enemy attacks.
+San Juan, the 465-year-old capital and chief port, was conceived as a military fortress, constructed with sandstone blocks that are 20 feet thick in places to ward off enemy attacks.
 I visited Castillo San Cristóbal, the largest fortification built by the Spanish in the Western Hemisphere.
-Walking through the narrow streets of Old San Juan I discovered jewelry shops selling heirlooms, an artists’ market in the central square and a romantic restaurant, Barrachina, that claims to be the birth place of the delicious rum-based piña colada.
+Walking through the narrow streets of Old San Juan, I discovered jewelry shops selling heirlooms, an artists’ market in the central square, and a romantic restaurant, Barrachina, that claims to be the birthplace of the delicious rum-based piña colada.

-The only topical forest in the U.S. National Forest System, El Yunque boasts more than 240 species of trees and plants, as well as rare wildlife.
-Named for an Indian spirit meaning Forest of Clouds, it was created due to its perfect mild climate and abundant rain fall (up to 240 inches per year).
-Here you’ll see the distinctive candle tree, whose bark oozes a resin that can be used to start a fire.
-Before entering the rain forest, I walked the 99 steps of the Yokahu Tower to the observatory deck to surveille the surrounding area.
+The only tropical forest in the U.S. National Forest System, El Yunque, boasts more than 240 species of trees and plants, as well as rare wildlife.
+Named for an Indian spirit meaning Forest of Clouds, created due to its perfect mild climate and abundant rainfall (up to 240 inches per year).
+Here you’ll see the distinctive candle tree, whose bark oozes a resin that can is used to start a fire.
+Before entering the rain forest, I walked the 99 steps of the Yokahu Tower to the observatory deck to view the surrounding area.

-It’s difficult to observe much of the wildlife on the winding paths in the 28,000-acre forest, but you may glimpse a mongoose or the bright green Puerto Rican parrot, one of the ten most endangered bird species in the world, and hear the local quarter-sized coqui tree frog imitating a bird with a high-pitched Ko-Kee sound.
-When I asked the forest guide why I hadn’t seen many animals, she said, “You must sit and rest for awhile.
-When you are constantly walking the trail you will hear them but not see them.”
+It’s difficult to observe much of the wildlife on the winding paths in the 28,000-acre forest.
+Still, you may glimpse a mongoose or the bright green Puerto Rican parrot, one of the ten most endangered bird species in the world, and hear the local quarter-sized coqui tree frog imitating a bird with a high-pitched Ko-Kee sound.
+When I asked the forest guide why I hadn’t seen many animals, she said, “You must sit and rest for a while.
+When you are constantly walking the trail, you will hear them but not see them.”

-From a plentiful supply of wonderful lodging options on the isle, I selected Rio Mar Beach Resort & Spa, a Wyndham Grand Resort.
+From a plentiful supply of excellent lodging options on the isle, I selected Rio Mar Beach Resort & Spa, a Wyndham Grand Resort.
 The 500-acre hideaway, cushioned between El Yunque National Rain Forest and a mile-long stretch of the Atlantic Ocean, is 20 miles from the international airport.
-Beach cabanas, a tiki bar, a dive center, Club Iguana for kids, a pampering spa, a lively casino, business meeting rooms, 13 tennis courts and championship golf await lucky visitors.
+Beach cabanas, a tiki bar, a dive center, Club Iguana for kids, a pampering spa, a lively casino, business meeting rooms, 13 tennis courts, and championship golf await lucky visitors.
 For golfers, the resort offers an 18-hole championship ocean course designed by George and Tom Fazio, as well as an 18-hole championship river course designed by Greg Norman.
-Course features the Mameyes River, El Yunque National Rain Forest, the Atlantic Ocean, tropical wetlands and lots of iguanas, according to Carlos G. Suarez, Country Club Director.
+The course features the Mameyes River, El Yunque National Rain Forest, the Atlantic Ocean, tropical wetlands, and lots of iguanas, according to Carlos G. Suarez, Country Club Director.